digital-fabric/eno/README.md

 Client.where(order_count: [1, 3, 5])
 ```

-And Sequel is a bit more flexible:
+And Sequel is (quite) a bit more flexible:

 ```ruby
 Client.where { order_count > 10 }